-Building-Wide Expectations
+West Elementary Building-Wide Expectations

 Building-Wide Expectations will be explicitly taught to all students and reinforced by all staff.
 These expectations include the following areas: Arrival, Dismissal, Hallways, Bathroom, Lunchroom, Playground, and Assemblies.
 Teachers will review the Building-Wide Expectations during class meetings and provide an opportunity to model, practice, and reinforce these expectations at the beginning of the school year.
 Expectations will be displayed on posters throughout the school.
+See the Expectations Matrix at the back of this handbook.